 3 Non-Negotiables for Reaching (Im)Possible Goals

 Reaching goals requires change.
 But change is hard.
 Making changes that stick can be even harder.
-If you aren’t happy with your current wellness and have a strong desire for things to improve so you can serve yourself and your loved ones better, changes that stick are necessary.
-I have discovered three secret, non-negotiable keys to make lasting change a reality.
+If you aren’t happy with your current wellness and have a strong desire for things to improve so you can serve yourself and your loved ones better, you need to make changes that stick.
+In my experience helping clients create a healthy lifestyle, I have discovered three non-negotiable keys to make lasting change a reality.

 Here they are: